-Boudhanath Stupa is the largest stupa in the Kathmandu Valley at about 131 feet (40m) tall, and one of the largest and most important Buddhist stupas in the world.
+The Boudhanath Stupa is the largest stupa in the Kathmandu Valley, standing at about 131 feet (40m) tall, and one of the largest and most important Buddhist stupas in the world.
 The all-seeing red, white and blue eyes of Buddha are painted on all four sides of the stupa, similar to Swayambhunath, and surrounded by hundreds of fluttering prayer flags, prayer wheels and small images of Buddha.
-It is central to the Tibetan culture in Nepal and is said to date back 500 years.
-Buddhist festivals are a hive of activity when thousands of Buddhists join together to join in the sacred rituals, such as the Tibetan New Year, or Lhosar, in February every year.
+It is central to the Tibetan culture in Nepal and is said to date back 500 years, although there is some debate about the exact date of construction.
+The Boudhanath Stupa is on the ancient trade route from Tibet to Nepal and Tibetan pilgrims and merchants have been praying at the site for centuries; in fact, the influx of Tibetan refugees has led to more than 50 Tibetan monasteries being built around Boudhanath.
+The stupa is a UNESCO World Heritage Site and one of the most popular tourist attractions in the Kathmandu area.
+It is conveniently close to the city, located just 6.8 miles (11km) outside Kathmandu.
+Buddhist festivals cause a flurry of activity at the stupa with thousands of pilgrims joining together in the sacred rituals, such as the Tibetan New Year, or Lhosar, in February every year.

 Admission: NPR 50 for adults (waived if you are staying at one of the hotels located near the stupa).